stevedatadog/katacoda-scenarios/synthetics-cicd/finish.md

 Put these skills to use and start integrating synthetic tests into your own pipeline.
 If you have any questions specifically about this course, reach out to [learn@datadoghq.com](mailto:learn@datadoghq.com), or drop into the #training channel of our [public Slack](https://datadoghq.slack.com/).

 **ONE MORE THING**: Please delete or at least pause any synthetic tests that you have created in this lab.
-They will continue to run, even if your trial account expires.
+Otherwise they will continue to run, even if your trial account expires.
 Thank you!